BytePhoenixCoding/BlockchainTokenSniper/README.md

 -	Not enough BNB to pay for the token and TX fees

 The bot isn’t sniping that fast (eg. couple seconds between detection and buying)
-- This is mainly due to internet speed, the node you are using and computer processing power.
+- This is mainly due to your internet speed, the node you are using and your computer processing power.

 # Risks

-Investing in BSC tokens / shitcoins is risky and be aware you could lose all your money.
-For this reason, do not invest more money than you are prepared to lose.
+Investing in BSC tokens / shitcoins is risky and you should be aware you could lose all your money.
+For this reason, NEVER invest more money than you can afford to lose.

-It is pretty much impossible to snipe bots very early and be sure it isn’t a rug pull.
-When people create tokens in most situations, they will manually create liquidity in PancakeSwap.
-This is when the bot will detect the token.
-If they burn / lock liquidity, they will then usually send their LP tokens manually to a deadcoin address or put them in a liquidity locker.
-Therefore, you can’t immediately snipe the tokens with 100% certainty they aren’t rugpulls.
-We are working on a solution to this.

 When using the launch sniper, DYOR.
-Look at the TG group, the contract's code, scanning tools
+Look at the TG group, the contract's code, scanning tools.

-The mini audit feature can’t be 100% accurate but aims to filter out the majority of scams / hacks and reduce the chance of losing your money.
+The mini audit feature is not 100% accurate but aims to filter out the majority of scams / hacks and reduce the chance of losing your money.
 If a programmer creates token code in a unique way, they may be able to bypass detection although this is generally quite rare, as the majority of tokens are forks of big projects with very little of the code having been changed e.g., Safemoon.

-We are not at fault if you decide to remortgage your house to spend on 'Shiba Inu Flocki Elon Power XXX Simp Moon token'.
-You get what I mean.

 Some good tools to use for detecting scams: